Ohio priest pleads guilty to raping altar boy - WHIZ News

 The plea came one day before jury selection was set to begin for his trial.

-Prosecutors said the attacks took place in Drew’s office at St. Jude Church when Drew was serving as the music minister from 1988 to 1991.
+Prosecutors said the attacks took place in Drew’s office at St. Jude Church when he was serving as the music minister from 1988 to 1991.

 The victim, who is now 41, was 10 and 11 years old at the time.